1975 San Diego Chargers season: Week 13: vs. New York Jets

 Mike Williams intercepted Namath on the first play of the second half, eventually leading to a Wersching field goal attempt that was short from 49 yards.
-Namath then completed all four of his pass for 54 yards, on a 69-yard touchdown drive that pulled the Jets within four points.
-Fouts having been forced out of the game due to a concussion, Freitas came in on the next drive, passing only once as the Chargers moved from their own 26 to a 4th and 1 from the New York 10.
+Namath then completed all four of his pass for 54 yards on a 69-yard touchdown drive that pulled the Jets within four points.
+Freitas came in on the next drive, Fouts having been forced out of the game due to a concussion.
+Freitas passed only once as the Chargers moved from their own 26-yard line to a 4th and 1 from the New York 10.
 Young, who had converted from the same down and distance with a 12-yard carry four plays earlier, was stopped for no gain.
 The Jets drove into field goal range, but a bad snap prevented them from getting the kick away.
 Wersching made a 45-yard kick shortly afterwards, and Fletcher intercepted a deep Namath pass at his own 20 with ten minutes to play.
 It was Fletcher's sixth interception in the last four games.
 The Chargers then embarked on a 15-play, 80-yard drive that ran over seven minutes off the clock.
 Young had six carries for 59 yards, including a 22-yard run on 2nd and 17 on the second play.
-Freitas only completed one pass, an 18 yard connection with Curran on a 3rd and 16.
+Freitas only completed one pass, an 18-yard connection with Curran on a 3rd and 16.
 Eventually, Matthews scored from a yard out to double the Chargers' lead.
 The Jets responded with a touchdown drive of their own, but it took them 16 plays to travel 53 yards, and time expired as Riggins scored.
-That prompted a pitch invasion, which led the officiating team to call an end to the match, without New York attempting an extra point.
+That prompted a field invasion, which led the officiating team to call an end to the match without New York attempting an extra point.

-San Diego attempted only 16 passes, but rushed 48 times for a season-high 249 yards and three touchdowns.
+San Diego attempted only 16 passes but rushed 48 times for a season-high 249 yards and three touchdowns.
 Young led the team with 21 carries for 111 yards and a touchdown.
 This and the previous game would be the only 100-yard rushing performances of his career.